 This fact sheet outlines the benefits of labelling homes with a rating of their energy efficiency.
 These benefits include rewarding energy efficiency, encouraging upgrades, improving health and comfort and creating jobs.

-The reality is that the combination of electricity sources — and therefore the qualities and characteristics of the electricity system — depend on where we live in the country.
-Some provinces live up to the common conception of predominantly hydroelectric power, but six provinces still burn coal to generate electricity and three of these — Alberta, Saskatchewan, and Nova Scotia — rely more on coal than any other source of electricity combined.
+The combination of electricity sources — and therefore the qualities and characteristics of the electricity system — depend on where we live in the country.

-The paper also includes recommendations for an energy transition plan for Edmonton.
+Research and recommendations for an energy transition plan for the City of Edmonton.